suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 1. On SEA-SVR1, switch to Windows PowerShell.

-2. In the **Windows PowerShell** window, type the following code to create a new group, and then press **Enter**:
+2. In the **PowerShell 7** window, type the following code to create a new group, and then press **Enter**:

     ```
-    New-MgGroup -DisplayName “Contoso_Sales” -Description “Contoso Sales team users” -MailEnabled:$false -Mailnickname "Contoso_Sales" -SecurityEnabled
+    New-MgGroup -DisplayName “Contoso_Sales” -Description “Contoso_Sales_team_users” -MailEnabled:$false -Mailnickname "Contoso_Sales" -SecurityEnabled
     ```

 3. In the **Windows PowerShell** window, type the following command, and then press **Enter**: